msychalice/leetcode/README.md

 A better way is to use max heap.
 Build the max heap is O(n), and pop the top element and rebuild the heap is O(logn).
 The overall time complexity is O(n + Klogn)

+The most efficient algrithm is to use quick selection, which is similar to quick sort.
+The average time complexity si O(n), but the worst cast of quick selection is O(n*n).
+In order to avoid it, we need to randomize the input array.

 ## 222. Count Complete Tree Nodes
 ```